 Some years ago I was the project manager – on the client side – of the renovation of the Vondelpark pavilion in Amsterdam, a 130-year-old building and state monument of about 2,500 sqm in the Amsterdam Vondelpark.
-The challenge was to change the building from an old building into a modern venue for radio, television, and internet broadcasting, including a modern restaurant with all its facilities and two recording studios for an audience of about 60 persons each.
+The challenge was to change the building from an old building into a modern venue for radio, television, and internet broadcasting, including a contemporary restaurant with all its facilities and two recording studios for an audience of about 60 persons each.

 The fact that the building is a state monument made the design an even bigger challenge.
 Close collaboration between the architect and several technical engineers was needed to finish the building specifications.